 To install the app, use the Marketplace app on your ownCloud server or proceed manually:

-- 1. Download and extract the tarball of the Full Text Search app to the apps directory (or custom apps directory) of your ownCloud instance. - 2.
-Use the occ app:enable to enable the search\elastic application.
+- 1. Download and extract the tarball of the Full Text Search app to the apps directory (or custom apps directory, prefered) of your ownCloud instance. - 2.
+Use the App Commands to enable the search\elastic application with: